-The allocated chart number and usually its title should be different from any chart that is withdrawn cancelled consequent on its publication.
+The allocated chart number and usually its title should be different from any chart that is cancelled consequent on its publication.

-New Edition.
+B-601.4 New Edition.
 A New Edition (NE) is a new publication of an existing chart, containing changes significant to navigation which will normally have been derived from more recent information.
-It will usually include changes additional to those previously promulgated in Notices to Mariners (NM). and will render the existing edition obsolete.
+It will usually include changes additional to those previously promulgated in Notices to Mariners (NM).
 However, it should be noted that parts of the chart may remain unchanged.

-The previous edition must normally\ be cancelled and no longer be maintained by NM (and thus not be SOLAS carriage-compliant); this should be made clear to all users in the announcement of the NE (\Note: the sole exception is explained at B-621).
+The previous edition must normally be cancelled and no longer be maintained by NM (and thus not be SOLAS carriage-compliant); this should be made clear to all users in the announcement of the NE.
+(Note: the sole exception is explained at B-621).

 The national chart number must not be changed.
-However, if the chart becomes INT at a NE, an INT number must be added.
+However, if the chart becomes INT at a NE, an INT number must be added (see B-251.1(I) and B-251.2(I)).